-Other Welfare Schemes [B.1150.78.15]: Payments to temporary recruitment in agriculture and for Agricultural Health.
+Other Welfare Schemes (as from 1996): Payments to temporary recruitment in agriculture and for Agricultural Health.
 Agricultural Health is a foundation which works on HSE, Health, Security and Environment issues.

 Labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in ACT.